BoreaRL: A Multi-Objective Reinforcement Learning Environment for Climate-Adaptive Boreal Forest Management: Related Work

 \textbf{Process-Based Forest Models:} Simulating forest dynamics has evolved into sophisticated process-based ecosystem models like CLASSIC \citep{Melton2020} and the Community Land Model (CLM5) \citep{Fisher2019}, which represent vegetation responses to biogeochemical forcing through parametric controls that govern plant physiology, carbon allocation, and nutrient cycling.
-The Canadian Forest Service's Carbon Budget Model (CBM-CFS3) extends this paradigm by explicitly incorporating forest management decisions and natural disturbances, enabling detailed tracking of carbon dynamics under different silvicultural scenarios \citep{Kurz2009}.
-However, these models are designed to answer \emph{what if} questions under prescribed scenarios, not to derive optimal management policies themselves.
-Our work combines process-based modeling with management decisions under one roof, creating the first modular, scientifically credible RL environment that seamlessly integrates detailed ecosystem simulation with modern RL frameworks.
+The Canadian Forest Service's Carbon Budget Model (CBM-CFS3) extends this paradigm by explicitly incorporating forest management decisions and natural disturbances \citep{Kurz2009}.
+Our work combines process-based modeling with learning management decisions under one roof, creating the first modular, scientifically credible RL environment that seamlessly integrates detailed ecosystem simulation with modern RL frameworks.